Mathématique: Chapter 78

 “Yeah,” Young said.
 “Nick Rush is a Planetary Asset.”

-Young gave them a stern look, then turned his attention back to his team.
+Young turned his attention to SG-68.
 “He and his intern are our priority.”

 Eli raised his hand.